soxueren/atsd/api/sql/README.md

 align = START_TIME, END_TIME, FIRST_VALUE_TIME, CALENDAR
 ```

-Options are separated by comma and can be specified in any order.
+Period options are separated by comma and can be specified in any order.

 ```sql
 PERIOD(5 MINUTE)